qba73/habit/README.md

 ## Storing data

-The current version of the `habctl` tool utilises file-based storage.
-You can tell `habctl` where to locate the file by setting the env variable `$XDG_DATA_HOME`.

-If you do not set up the env var, the `habctl` will attempt to create the file storage in `$HOME/.local/share/habits.json`.
+`habctl` persists data in a file storage.
+If you want to configure `habctl` where to locate the file store, export the ENV variable `$XDG_DATA_HOME`.
+If the env var is not exported `habctl` will create file store in user's `$HOME` directory.

 ## Using `go install`